Top 5 Commentaries on the Book of Ephesians

 F.F.
 Bruce was one of the last generation’s most prolific evangelical authors.
 He wrote numerous commentaries and other works, and I have personally benefited from everything that I have read by him.
 His commentary on Ephesians is in a volume that also contains his commentaries on Colossians and Philemon, so it is not as thorough as some of the commentaries mentioned above, but Bruce is always worth consulting.

 There are a number of other helpful commentaries on the book of Ephesians.
-Preachers should consult John Calvin’s Sermons on Ephesians.
-Preachers will also find helpful the work by Sinclair Ferguson and Walter Liefeld.
+Preachers should consult John Calvin’s Sermons on Ephesians, and will find helpful the work by Sinclair Ferguson and Walter Liefeld.
 Frank Thielman’s commentary is also a must-read for students of this epistle.

 Other “Top 5 Commentaries” blog posts: